Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 "Since when do you swing sword?"

 The obvious rejoinder went miraculously overlooked.
 "Fencing in high school!
-Been a *long* while though... wonder jus’ how rusty I am…"
+Been a *long* while though... wonder jus’ how rusty I am..."

 "Fencing?
 Wee dainty foils an’ *touché* an’ all that shite?"
 Murray scoffed.